Johannes Schober: Schober Bloc

-In a country of 6.5 million, the number of unemployment working-age adults was approaching 600,000.
+In a country of 6.5 million, the number of unemployed working-age adults was approaching 600,000.
 Only about half of them were receiving unemployment benefits.
 Heavy industry was shutting down; in industrial cities such as Steyr and Leoben, more than half the population had no remaining income whatsoever.
 Children went hungry and often literally barefoot.
 When Julius Curtius, foreign minister of the German Reich, visited Vienna on 3 March 1931, Schober and Curtius negotiated a customs union between the two neighbors.
 The idea had already been floated in 1917 and then in 1927, and it still made eminent sense for both sides.
 Austria's manufacturing sector would gain better access to the German market.
 Germany would gain access to Southeast Europe and would economically encircle both Czechoslovakia and Poland; in the long term, Czechoslovakia and Poland might choose to realign themselves away from France, their preferred partner in 1931, and towards the great power they actually bordered.

 Both Schober and Curtius knew that the Allies would not permit the union.
 France in particular would be vehemently opposed; the French were worried that German economic recovery would lead to renewed German military dominance.
 France, however, was known to be hatching its own plans for European economic unification, to be negotiated under the auspices of the League of Nations.
 Schober and Curtius hoped they would be able to convince Paris to permit their customs union in the context of these negotiations.
 They resolved to keep their agreement secret for the time being.
 When the agreement was leaked, France, as predicted, immediately vetoed it.

 Germany and Austria considered implementing the customs union anyway, but the sudden implosion of the Creditanstalt in May laid these plans to rest.
 The Creditanstalt was Austria's largest bank and controlled two thirds of its remaining industry.
 To prevent the total collapse of its economy, Austria now needed an immediate cash infusion in an amount that the struggling Reich was unable to muster.
 France agreed to help, on the condition that the customs union be abandoned and that Austria agree to have its finances audited by the League of Nations; Austria would also have to promise to implement whatever restructuring measures the League would subsequently recommend.
 Ender could not stomach these conditions.
 He resigned on 20 June, handing the reins to Karl Buresch, who could.

 Schober stayed on, serving in the first Buresch government both as the vice chancellor and as the acting minister of foreign affairs.
 The enmity of the French he had earned for himself, however, meant that his ability to function as a foreign minister was severely limited now.
 When his continued presence in the cabinet endangered the issuance of a strategic foreign currency bond, the Buresch government resorted to a sham resignation to remove Schober from office.